ancestor_tags_list: #admin_show_quicklinks_finance_and_funding_opportunties#admin_show_subpages#admin_show_subpages#

 These two forms of support can be combined, effectively subsidising a total loan value of up to $60,000.

-The way the Scheme works is via an interest rate subsidy on commercial finance arranged between the applicant and a finance provider, rather than by directly providing loans.
+The Scheme works via an interest rate subsidy on commercial finance arranged between the applicant and a finance provider, rather than by directly providing loans.

 The scheme provides the interest subsidies to eligible applicants by way of a once-off grant payment once the third-party finance has been drawn down and the energy efficient investment has been commenced.